Effective 14 April 2020 until further notice

 Attention Parents and Carers

-Infants and young children are most likely to spread the flu and suffer complications – by immunising this age group those more vulnerable in the community will also be protected, including babies too young to receive a flu vaccine.
+Infants and young children are most likely to spread the flu and suffer complications.
+By immunising this age group those more vulnerable in our community will also be protected, including babies too young to receive a flu vaccine.

 Clinics are regularly held on the second and fourth Tuesday of each month - except for December.
 Please check the schedule below.

-- Venue - All clinics will be held in the West Ryde Hall, 1A Station Street, West Ryde - see location map.
+- Venue - All clinics will be held in the West Ryde Community Hall, 3-5 Anthony Rd, West Ryde - see location map.